[ add the Congregation Beth Israel print logo here ]

 Friday, December 5 – Sunday, December 7

-Ninth graders join Tzedek America for an immersive exploration of Los Angeles that weaves together vibrant Jewish life, iconic city landmarks, and a deep dive into the social issues shaping the city today.
-They’ll connect with local changemakers—from community organizers to small business owners—and see firsthand how people are building resilience and creating change.
-Along the way, they’ll enjoy the energy of places like Venice Beach and Hollywood while exploring what justice, identity, and community look like in real life.
+CBI ninth graders joined Tzedek America for an immersive exploration of Los Angeles, weaving together vibrant Jewish life, iconic city landmarks, and a deep dive into the social issues shaping the city today.
+They connected with local changemakers—from community organizers to small business owners—and saw firsthand how people are building resilience and creating change.
+Along the way, they enjoyed the energy of places like Venice Beach and Hollywood while exploring what justice, identity, and community look like in real life.

 L’Taken in Washington, D.C.